yh2424/yh2424.github.io/_posts/2019/2019-03-11-MoveToIMEC.markdown

 comments: true
 ---
-I have started working as an R&D engineer in a Si Photonics group at IMEC which is the world-leading semiconductor R&D consortium since July 2018.
+Since July 2018, I have started working as an R&D engineer in a Si Photonics group at IMEC which is the world-leading semiconductor R&D consortium.